 If you want some proof that it works, take a look at UPS, FedEx in transportation, PayPal, Amazon, and 2Checkout in payment, or Xero and FreshBooks in accounting.
 In case you want to see your site with the eyes of your visitors, then you can try Capturly’s plugin.

 - Not considering the expertise required to run a Magento webshop; hosted e-commerce platforms are usually more expensive.
 The costs scale greatly as the webshop attracts more visitors.

 - The comfort comes with a price, as they offer very little and limited customization.
-Installing plugins are still an option, however, these need to be approved by the platform.
+Installing plugins is still an option, however, these need to be approved by the platform.

 Hosted E-Commerce Platforms